-Candlebox was by Far my Favorite of the grunge Era.
-Kevin's voice is Amazing & their lyrics so empathized the struggles of that generation.
+Candlebox was by far my favorite of the grunge era.
+Kevin's voice is amazing, and their lyrics so empathized with the struggles of that generation.

 By far my favorite!

-Since Nirvana is already number one I'll help out another great unknown band.
-Green river created the heavy sound that would inspire the rest of the other Seattle bands to start going down that road and when they broke up there members would go on to found Mudhoney, mother love bone, and Pearl Jam.
+Since Nirvana is already number one, I'll help out another great, lesser-known band.
+Green River created the heavy sound that would inspire the rest of the Seattle bands to start going down that road.
+When they broke up, their members would go on to found Mudhoney, Mother Love Bone, and Pearl Jam.